Eugenics and the Welfare State

 Please note again that the patient is not involved in answering any of these questions.
 The only purpose with them is to find a difference in utility value between Jack and Jill so that the health care bureaucrat can determine who gets treatment – and who is left to starve and thirst to death in the compassionate hands of government-provided “end of life” care.

 The choice is, however, not based simply on the utility calculation.
 There is another aspect involved as well.
 Suppose the health care bureaucrat finds that Jack’s utility from his remaining life years is only slightly higher than the utility that Jill will experience.
 At this point, the decisive variable will be – expected tax revenues.
-If Jill makes more money and her future expected income will produce a lot more tax revenues for government than Jack’s income, then she will get the treatment because he is more likely to pay for his treatment through taxes than Jill is.
+If Jill makes more money and her future expected income will produce a lot more tax revenues for government than Jack’s income, then she will get the treatment because she is more likely to pay for her treatment through taxes.

 There is another way to look at how QALY works.
 Suppose Jack and Jill have the same income, are the same age and suffer from the same type of cancer.
 Suppose Jack was in perfectly good health before the cancer but Jill suffered from a disability.
 The disability means that the doctors have to provide more complex, and more costly, treatment for her cancer.
 The cost of surgery on her is in other words significantly higher than it is to save Jack’s life.